Large Deviations Optimal Scheduling of Closed Queueing Networks: Main Result

-Remarkably, the expression for robustness of subset $J$ is as large (i.e., as good) as the demand drop exponent for $J$ would be with starting state $\alpha$ under a ``protect-$J$'' policy which \emph{exclusively protects $J$ at the expense of all other locations}.
-(Similar to standard buffer overflow probability calculations, the likelihood of the supply at $\partial (J)$ being depleted by $KB_J$ units under a protect-$J$ policy is $\Theta((\mu_J/\lambda_J)^{-KB_J}) = \Theta( \exp(- K B_J \log (\lambda_J/\mu_J)))$.
-We then set $B_J$ to the starting scaled supply at $\partial (J)$, i.e., $B_J = \mathbf{1}_{\partial (J)}^T \alpha$, to establish the claim.)
-Thus, Theorem~\ref{thm:main_tight} part 1 says that given the resting state $\alpha$, $\textup{SMW}(\mathbf{\w})$ achieves an exponent such that \emph{it suffers no loss from the need to protecting multiple $J$'s simultaneously}.
-It is then intuitive that the globally optimal exponent can be achieved via an SMW policy by choosing $\alpha$ suitably. \yka{Check for notation conflicts with $\mu_J, \lambda_J, B_J$.} \end{rem}
+Remarkably, the expression for robustness of subset $J$ under SMW$(\balpha)$ is as large (i.e., as good) as the throughput-loss exponent for subset $J$ alone would be, with starting state $\balpha$, under a ``protect-$J$'' policy which \emph{exclusively protects $J$ at the expense of all other servers}.
+(Similar to standard buffer overflow probability calculations, the likelihood of the $KB_J$ jobs at $\partial (J)$ being depleted under a protect-$J$ policy is $\Theta((\lambda_J/\mu_J)^{-KB_J}) = \Theta( \exp(- K B_J \log (\lambda_J/\mu_J)))$.
+We then set $B_J$ to the starting scaled queue lengths at $\partial (J)$, i.e., $B_J = \mathbf{1}_{\partial (J)}^{\T} \balpha$, to establish the claim.)
+Thus, Theorem~\ref{thm:main_tight} part 1 says that given the resting state $\balpha$, $\textup{SMW}(\balpha)$ achieves an exponent such that \emph{it suffers no loss from the need to protecting multiple subsets $J$ simultaneously}.
+Given this remarkable property, it is intuitive that the globally optimal exponent can be achieved via an SMW policy by choosing $\balpha$ suitably (part 2 of the theorem). \yka{Check for notation conflicts with $\mu_J, \lambda_J, B_J$.}